Hadlow

-Hadlow is a village in the borough of Tonbridge and Malling in Kent, England.
+Hadlow is a village and civil parish in the borough of Tonbridge and Malling in Kent, England.
 It is situated in the Medway valley, north-east of Tonbridge and south-west of Maidstone.

 The Saxon name for the settlement was Haeselholte (in the Textus Roffensis).
 The Domesday Book records it as Haslow and in the Middle Ages it became Hadloe and then Hadlow.

 History

 Evidence of settlement in the Hadlow area dates back to the Stone Age implements, which have been found near the village.